 2.1 Oxychlorination Process.
-The presence of heat, elemental chlorine, copper chloride catalyst and two-carbon organic material capable, in principle, of cyclotrimerization (acetylene, chloracetylenes, ethylene, chlorinated ethylenes) to aromatics makes the oxychlorination process a potential source of by-product POPs.
-Aromatics may also be present in feed materials, including air.
+The presence of heat, elemental chlorine, copper chloride catalyst and two-carbon organic material capable of cyclotrimerization (acetylene, chloracetylenes, ethylene, chlorinated ethylenes) to aromatics makes the oxychlorination process a potential source of by-product POPs.
 Conditions in an oxychlorination reactor are in some ways similar to conditions in the cooler areas of an incinerator.^{10,11} By-product POPs created in this process, however, are virtually completely isolated in high-boiling materials (heavy ends) rather than product as a result of the distillation process.

 Some by-product POPs will adhere to particles of catalyst.
 In the case of fixed bed systems, they can be a part of the spent catalyst that is removed from service.
-This material can be treated thermally to destroy adsorbed organics or placed in a secure landfill.
-In reactors, fluidized bed catalyst particles undergo size attrition and can become entrained in the vapor stream.
+This material can be treated thermally or placed in a secure landfill.
+Particles of fluidized bed catalyst material undergo size attrition and can become entrained in the vapor stream.
 These particles eventually show up in solid waste or in the biological solids removed at the end of water treatment.